-The Massachusetts Gaming Commission (MGC) and the Massachusetts Council on Compulsive Gambling (MCCG) seek to raise awareness about the availability of the Voluntary Self-Exclusion Program (VSE) prior to the August 24th opening of MGM Springfield, the state's first resort casino.
-The statewide VSE program allows individuals to voluntarily exclude themselves from the gaming floor of all Massachusetts casinos for a pre-determined length of time.
+The Massachusetts Gaming Commission (MGC) and the Massachusetts Council on Compulsive Gambling (MCCG) seek to raise awareness about the availability of the Voluntary Self-Exclusion Program (VSE) prior to the June 23 opening of Encore Boston Harbor.
+The statewide VSE program allows individuals to voluntarily exclude from the gaming floor of all Massachusetts casinos for a pre-determined length of time: six months, one year, three years, five years or a lifetime.

-"Research has clearly shown that voluntary self-exclusion can effectively help persons struggling to control their gambling," said Mark Vander Linden, MGC's director of research and responsible gaming.
+"Research has clearly shown that voluntary self-exclusion can effectively help persons struggling to control their gambling.
+After enrolling, participants have reported reduced gambling-related problems, including improved mental health and relationship quality," said Mark Vander Linden, MGC's director of research and responsible gaming.
 "Although we recognize the decision to limit your gambling can be difficult, enrolling in the program is not.
 We are steadfast in our commitment to provide the people of Massachusetts with the tools necessary to empower consumer decisions about healthy levels of play, and when it may be time to step away."

-VSE provides participants the flexibility to choose their term of self-exclusion from sixmonths to a lifetime.
+The VSE program is designed to provide participants maximum flexibility to choose the length of their term of self-exclusion.
 As a deterrent from continued gambling at Massachusetts casinos, any person on the VSE list identified on the gaming floor will be escorted from the area and must forfeit any money wagered.
+Currently, there are 485 people currently enrolled in the statewide VSE program.